OPS-E2E-PPE/VBA-Docs/api/Access.Chart.ChartTitleFontColor.md

 Returns or sets the font color used by the chart subtitle.
 Read/write **Long**.

-You can use a **[system color constant](../language/reference/user-interface-help/system-color-constants.md)** or the RGB function to set a color programmatically as shown in the example.
-You can also browse and select a color from the Design View palette.
+Use a **[system color constant](../language/reference/user-interface-help/system-color-constants.md)** or the RGB function to set a color programmatically as shown in the example.
+You can also browse and select a color from the Design view palette.

 ## Syntax